dongkwanp/wrf-hydro-don-custom/README.md

 So you want to go through the steps I took eh?
 Or this is just for Future Don to try and troubleshoot and remember what he did.
 Either way, these are the steps.

 I first used the `Dockerfile` I have uploaded into this repository.
+The `Dockerfile` has been modified from `wrfhydro/dev:base` to have the following:

+- Commands to build `wrfhydro/dev:conda`
+- Enables sudo for `docker` user (previous wrfhydro docker image does not have this)
+- Enables passwordless sudo for `docker` user

 Did: